jcallesh/Transformer_from_scratch/README.md

 ## Dataset

-We use the IWSLT2017 English↔Spanish (EN↔ES) dataset for training and evaluation.
-Some features from this dataset:
+We use the Opus Books English↔Spanish (EN↔ES) dataset for training and evaluation.
+This parallel corpus is drawn from open-access literary texts and is well-suited for translation tasks.

+Key features include:
-- ~200,000 sentence pairs from TED talks
+- Sentence pairs extracted from public domain books
-- Clean and preprocessed
+- Clean and aligned bilingual data
-- Open access
+- Open access via HuggingFace
-- Loads in one line via HuggingFace
+- Loads in one line with language pair flexibilit

 ---